ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i may finish this app tomorrow morning, i have to take a break now ill come back later in a coupe of hrs

+my bro left for san diego for NeurIPS this morning, so we did thanksgiving yesterday bc he & his wife wouldnt be here today, so today, me and my parents are doing something else, i dunno what lol

 ------------------
 # Oct
 ------------------